tdevere/ADO_DNS_LABS/labs/lab3/README.md

-# Lab 3: The Silent Agent Outage
+# Lab 3: Custom DNS Server Misconfiguration

+## 📧 Background Story

+> **Read the full scenario:** [SCENARIO.md](SCENARIO.md)

+You are Jordan Chen, DevOps Engineer at Contoso HealthTech Solutions.
+After successfully resolving two previous DNS incidents over the past six weeks (Lab 1: wrong A record, Lab 2: missing VNet link), you've become the team's DNS expert.
+Now the build agent has gone completely offline and cannot resolve any Azure service domains.

+Your investigation reveals the VNet is configured to use a custom DNS server (10.1.2.50) that isn't working correctly.
+Your manager wants you to carefully diagnose the custom DNS setup and determine the appropriate resolution approach.

+---

-## 🎯 The Situation
+## 🎯 Your Mission

-**Wednesday, 2:00 PM: The Call 📞**

-Your team takes a **Priority 1** call.
-The CI/CD team reports that their self-hosted build agents have suddenly gone offline.
-They can't run any deployments.

-"We haven't touched the agent configuration," they insist.
-"They were working fine this morning.
-Now they just show 'Offline' in Azure DevOps."

-**What the CI/CD team tells you:**
-- "All agents in the `DNS-Lab-Pool` are offline."
-- "We can't even queue a build to debug it."
-- "We heard the networking team deployed a new 'security-hardened' DNS solution this afternoon."

-**Your mission:** You're the support engineer.
-The agents are down, so you can't use pipeline logs to troubleshoot.
-You need to SSH into the agent VM, investigate why it lost connectivity to Azure DevOps, and determine if the new DNS solution is to blame.
+Investigate why the build agent cannot resolve any Azure service FQDNs (dev.azure.com, *.vault.azure.net).
+The VNet is configured to use a custom DNS server instead of Azure's default resolver.
+Determine whether to remove the custom DNS configuration or fix the custom DNS server's forwarding rules.

 > **Real-World Context**
 > Self-hosted agents rely on DNS to reach `dev.azure.com`.
-When organizations switch to custom DNS servers (BIND, Windows DNS, Infoblox) without configuring proper forwarding for public Azure endpoints, agents lose connectivity instantly.
+When organizations switch to custom DNS servers (BIND, Windows DNS, Infoblox) without configuring proper forwarding for Azure endpoints, agents lose connectivity instantly.
 This manifests as a "silent outage"—no error logs in the portal, just offline agents.

 ---